OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/PromptInjection.md

 1. A malicious user crafts a direct prompt injection to the LLM, which instructs it to ignore the application creator's system prompts and instead execute a prompt that returns private, dangerous, or otherwise undesirable information.
 2. A user employs an LLM to summarize a webpage containing an indirect prompt injection.
 This then causes the LLM to solicit sensitive information from the user and perform exfiltration via JavaScript or Markdown.
 3. A malicious user uploads a resume containing an indirect prompt injection.
 The document contains a prompt injection with instructions to make the LLM inform users that this document is excellent eg. anm excellent candidate for a job role.
 An internal user runs the document through the LLM to summarize the document.
 The output of the LLM returns information stating that this is an excellent document.
-4. A user enables a plugin linked to an e-commerce site.
-A rogue instruction embedded on a visited website exploits this plugin, leading to unauthorized purchases.
-5. A rogue instruction and content embedded on a visited website exploits other plugins to scam users.

 **How to Prevent:**